divyamcodes2/JARVIS-Using-AI/readme.md

 Uses the official joke by google api to fetch jokes
 ➡️ Trigger phrase: “Tell me a joke”

+#### ☁️ Forecast Weather

+Uses the Visual Crossing Web Services
+➡️ Trigger phrase: “How is the weather”

 ---

 ## 📁 Project Structure